Please update your Flash player to see this menu.

 Directions to the Aquatica Water Park in Chula Vista, Calif: Head south on I-805.
 Take the Main Street exit and head east.
 Turn Right on Hermitage, then right again onto Entertainment Circle.

-You may use the following link to view a Yahoo map to the Aquatica Water Park in Chula Vista (metro San Diego,) California.
+Map to Aquatica: Here's a Google map to the Aquatica Water Park in Chula Vista, California.

 For further information about Aquatica, please see the Aquatica San Diego website.